Looking for the best restaurants in Merida Mexico? This local guide has you covered.

 The breakfast, lunch, and dinner menus are all fantastic, boasting different highlights.
 If you stop by for lunch, be sure to order the papadzules for your appetizer.

 These hand-rolled tacos are stuffed with finely chopped steamed egg and a mouthwatering sauce made from finely ground pumpkin seeds and tomatoes.
-The Puntas de Filete al X’catic – beef fillet tips seasoned with achiote, stewed with tomato sauce and X’catic chili, and accompanied by rice and ripe plantains makes a phenomenal choice of a main course.
+The Puntas de Filete al X’catic – beef fillet tips seasoned with achiote, stewed with tomato sauce and X’catic chili, and accompanied by rice and ripe plantains make a phenomenal choice of a main course.

 For dessert, the obvious choice is manjar blanco.
 This is a delicious creamy rice pudding prepared with coconut and cinnamon.